SomeWeekendReading/someweekendreading.github.io/_posts/2023-04-20-today-i-got-shot-6th.md

 long-persistence antibodies like Evusheld for prevention.
 Those are both great, and probably saved the life of a family member.

-However, none of those work in the era of Omicron.
+However, none of those work any more, in the era of Omicron.

 In a bit of (occasional) news, AstraZeneca now has a new antibody
 <sup id="fn12a">[[12]](#fn12)</sup> which appears to be effective.
 AZD3152 is not approved yet,